Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-* There's a George Arthur Craske and a Robert Halliday Cairns (external links) who I believe could be the gunners listed above.
-Date of death is given as March 16-1942 for both of them and they are both commemorated at Chatham Naval Memorial.
+* See George Arthur Craske and a Robert Halliday Cairns (external links).
+I believe they could be the gunners named above.
+Date is given as March 16-1942 for both of them and they are both commemorated at Chatham Naval Memorial.

 Related external links: